 Cooking beets can be a messy and labor intensive endeavor, but their sweet flavor and rich texture make them worth the challenge.
-Luckily with Suvie, the low and slow method of cooking brings out even more sweetness in the beets without the hassle of boiling or roasting.
-We recommend you peel your beets before cooking, but you can always leave the peels on and remove them after cooking, just make sure to scrub your beets thoroughly to remove any grit.
-Blue cheese adds a little savory funkiness to this salad and the walnuts add a nice textural contrast.
-Tying it all together is a simple warm vinaigrette made with shallots that have slowly poached in the olive oil, which mellows out their flavor.
+Luckily, Suvie’s low and slow cooking method brings out the best in the beets.
+Blue cheese adds savory funkiness to this salad and the walnuts add a nice textural contrast.
+Tying it all together is a simple warm vinaigrette made with olive oil poached shallots.

 - 2 sprigs fresh thyme